11 Herbal Anti-Inflammatory Remedies for Managing Chronic Pain

 One study that compared the benefits of an NSAID against boswellia and another herbal remedy found that the herbal combination was superior to the NSAID for relieving pain and joint tenderness while giving one the ability to keep moving.

-You May Also Like:Natural Supplements for Chronic Pain
+You May Also Like:Avoid Overusing Pain Meds

 Related Search Topics (Ads):